Trump's White House Just Made a BIG Statement Without Uttering a Word | John Hawkins' Right Wing News

 Of course, Senator Mike Lee has already blasted the GOP bill stating that it is “not the Obamacare repeal bill we’ve been waiting for.”

-Other, are arguing that it is merely the opening salvo in negotiations from a president who wrote the book on “The Art of the Deal.”
+Others are arguing that it is merely the opening salvo in negotiations from a President who wrote the book on “The Art of the Deal.”

 Obama did nothing.
 He and Pelosi most likely have never even READ the Obamacare act themselves.
 Evil.